 I jumped into the pursuit of supernatural healing and the spiritual roots of disease.
 I found great value in this process and experienced emotional, physical, and spiritual healing.
 I learned that I had a deep fear of rejection, fear of man, and did not understand love.
 I believed I was unlovable, unworthy, and many times I wondered if I was even needed here on earth.

 I grew up with parents that loved and supported me but I did not value myself or others.
 The life decisions I made reflected that belief.
 I doubted my capacity to truly love anyone, including God.
 When I was 40 years old, I wrote a letter to God and told Him that I did not believe that I loved Him.
 I asked Him to show me how to receive love and how to give love.
 I wanted to love and be loved.
 Over time, I began unraveling a lifetime of junk and then I finally stopped drinking.

 Today, I still struggle with RA.
 I have limited movement along with joint swelling, but my heart is whole.
 I am of value and have something to contribute.

 While I do not see the complete manifestation of healing, I believe.
 I pray daily that the Lord helps my unbelief (Mark 9:23-25)!
 This journey is mine, and it is up to me to maximize it.
 God is good, He still heals, and my hope is for complete healing and restoration.
 By His stripes, I am healed!
 (Isaiah 53:5).

 I believe there is hope for you in all situations.
 My goal is to equip you to hold on and patiently endure life?s trials so that you can continue to walk in faith, hope, and love.

 And always expect the miraculous!

-- You can subscribe to my weekly practical and encouraging emails (As an added benefit you receive Hope-On-The-Go wallpapers for your phone as a constant reminder of hope)
+- You can subscribe to my weekly practical and encouraging emails (As an added benefit you receive a copy of “How to Stop a Spiritual Attack” and access to the Spiritual Toolkit

 - Join the Finding Hope Community on our 40-Day Journey to Find Hope.